danintel/sawtooth-faq/glossary.rst

     Validates transactions and sends to the appropriate TP; proposes new blocks for block chain Validator
     Validates transactions and sends to the appropriate TP; proposes new blocks for block chain usually in a network of validator nodes
+VM
+    Virtual Machine
+Wasm
+    See WebAssembly
+WebAssembly
+    A stack-based VM newly-implemented in major web browsers.
+It is well-suited for the purposes of smart contract execution due to its sandboxed design, growing popularity, and tool support.
+Sabre implements WebAssembly
 XO
     Example Sawtooth TP that implements the Tic-tac-toe game Z Test